doctor-phil/personal-website/content/authors/frontpage/_index.md

 highlight_name: true
 ---

-I am a postdoctoral fellow in the [Vancouver School of Economics](https://economics.ubc.ca/) and the [Centre for Innovative Data in Economic Research](https://economics.ubc.ca/cider/research-activity/) at the University of British Columbia.
+I am a postdoctoral research and teaching fellow in the [Vancouver School of Economics](https://economics.ubc.ca/) and the [Centre for Innovative Data in Economic Research](https://economics.ubc.ca/cider/research-activity/) at the University of British Columbia.

 I will be on the job market in the 2024-2025 academic year.

-I study the relationship between market structure, network structure, and economic outcomes.
-This involves the development and use of computational, experimental, and econometric methods to evaluate the effects of market structure and policy in connected economies.
-My research is mostly focused on improving outcomes through strategic targeting with institutional constraints.
+My primary fields are industrial organization, behavioural economics, and market design.
+To answer questions in these areas, I make use of experiments as well as applied econometrics and microeconomic theory.
+My work is focused on understanding the relationship between market structure, network structure, and economic outcomes.

-Currently I'm applying this perspective to study platform pricing, market design, and regulation policy in energy markets coupled by natural resource transmission, as well as digital social networks.
-I've also examined markets for collaboration, corruption and influence, experience goods, and reputation systems in digital market platforms.
+Currently I'm applying this perspective to study pricing, market design, and regulation policy in energy markets as well in as online markets and social networks.
+I've also examined network patterns of collaboration, corruption and influence, experience goods, and reputation systems in digital market platforms.
+To answer these complex questions, my research also makes advances to the computational tools and methods useful for empirical research in economics.

 Read more about my research [here](/research/), or in my [CV](uploads/Philip_Solimine_CV.pdf).